Ottoman Empire: Treaty of Sèvres and Turkish War of Independence

 Defeated in World War I, the Ottoman Empire signed the Armistice of Mudros on 30 October 1918.
 Istanbul was occupied by combined British, French, Italian, and Greek forces.
 In May 1919, Greece also took control of the area around Smyrna (now İzmir).

-The partition of the Ottoman Empire was finalized under the terms of the 1920 Treaty of Sèvres.
+The partition of the Ottoman Empire was finalised under the terms of the 1920 Treaty of Sèvres.
 This treaty, as designed in the Conference of London, allowed the Sultan to retain his position and title.
 Anatolia's status was problematic given the occupied forces.

 A nationalist opposition arose in the Turkish national movement.
 It won the Turkish War of Independence (1919–1923) under the leadership of Mustafa Kemal (later given the surname "Atatürk").
 The sultanate was abolished on 1 November 1922, and the last sultan, Mehmed VI (reigned 1918–1922), left the country on 17 November 1922.
 The Republic of Turkey was established in its place on 29 October 1923, in the new capital city of Ankara.
 The caliphate was abolished on 3 March 1924.